A-Stapleton/AspNetCore.Docs/aspnetcore/signalr/configuration.md

 MessagePack serialization can be configured by providing a delegate to the <xref:Microsoft.Extensions.DependencyInjection.MsgPackProtocolDependencyInjectionExtensions.AddMessagePackProtocol%2A> call.
 See [MessagePack in SignalR](xref:signalr/messagepackhubprotocol) for more details.

-> [!NOTE]
-> It's not possible to configure MessagePack serialization in the JavaScript client at this time.

 ## Configure server options

 The following table describes options for configuring SignalR hubs: